Louisiana Purchase Exposition: Introduction of new foods

 A number of foods are claimed to have been invented at the fair.
-The most popular claim is that the waffle-style ice cream cone was invented and first sold during the fair.
-However, it is widely believed that it was not invented at the Fair, but instead, it was popularized at the Fair.
-Other claims are more dubious, including the hamburger and hot dog (both traditional American foods), peanut butter, iced tea, and cotton candy.
-It is more likely, however, that these food items were first introduced to mass audiences and popularized by the fair.
-Dr Pepper and Puffed Wheat cereal were first introduced to a national audience at the fair.
-Daughter of slaves, Annie Fisher, brought her beaten biscuits, which were already famous in her hometown of Columbia, Missouri.
-The exposition awarded Fisher's biscuits a gold medal.
-They would later be enjoyed by President William Howard Taft on his 1911 visit to Missouri.
+The most popular claim is that of the waffle-style ice cream cone.
+However, its popularization, not invention, is widely believed to have taken place here.
+Dubious claims include the hamburger and hot dog (both traditional American and European foods of German origin), peanut butter, iced tea, and cotton candy.
+Again, popularization is more likely.
+Dr Pepper and Puffed Wheat cereal were introduced to a national audience.
+Freeborn Annie Fisher received a gold medal for her beaten biscuits famous in her hometown of Columbia, Missouri.
+President William Howard Taft enjoyed them on his 1911 visit to Missouri.

 Though not the debut of as many foods as claimed, the fair offered what was essentially America's first food court.
-Visitors could sample a variety of fast foods, dine in dozens of restaurants, or just stroll through the mile-long pike where food was celebrated.
-As one historian said of the fair, one could breakfast in France, take a mid-morning snack in the Philippines, lunch in Italy, and dine in Japan.
+Visitors sampled a variety of fast foods, dined in dozens of restaurants, and strolled through the mile-long pike.
+As one historian said of the fair, "one could breakfast in France, take a mid-morning snack in the Philippines, lunch in Italy, and dine in Japan."

-Influence on popular music
+Influence on popular music and literature

 The fair inspired the song "Meet Me in St. Louis, Louis", which was recorded by many artists, including Billy Murray.
 Both the fair and the song are focal points of the 1944 feature film Meet Me in St. Louis starring Judy Garland, which also inspired a Broadway musical version.
 Scott Joplin wrote the rag "Cascades" in honor of the elaborate waterfalls in front of Festival Hall.

+A book entitled Wild Song, by Candy Gourlay, was inspired by the Louisiana Purchase.

 People on display

 Following the Spanish–American War, the peace treaty granted the United States control over Guam, the Philippines, and Puerto Rico.
-Puerto Rico had had a quasi-autonomous government as an "overseas province" of Spain, and the Philippines, having declared independence after the 1896-1899 Philippine Revolution, fought US annexation in the 1899-1902 Philippine–American War.
+Puerto Rico had had a quasi-autonomous government as an "overseas province" of Spain, and the Philippines, having declared independence after the 1896–1899 Philippine Revolution, fought US annexation in the 1899–1902 Philippine–American War.
 These areas controversially became unincorporated territories of the United States in 1899, and people were brought from these territories to be on "display" at the 1904 fair.